ralphowino/swagger/README.md

 #Warning

-##This project is still in active development and the might be buggy.
+##This project is still in active development and might be buggy.
 Use at your own discretion.
-The documentation might include functions that are still in development and so might not work as documentated.
+The documentation includes functions that are still in development and so might not work as documentated.
 You can watch the project for an update once its stable

 #Installation
 ##Via Composer